openziti/ziti-doc/docfx_project/ziti/overview.md

 delivering traffic from one Ziti Network node to the traffic’s destination.

-Fabric Routers are linked together to form a mesh network.
+Ziti Fabric Routers are linked together to form a mesh network.
 This mesh is constantly being monitored for latency and the fastest paths are used when routing traffic to the destination.
 The monitoring also allows for active failover to ensure a reliable network connection